Chiropractor vs Physical Therapist: Which One Is Right For You?

 Pain is pain, right?
 Does it matter who treats it?

 When it comes to healing from a car accident or sports injury, you have a few options.
-You can see a traditional doctor for a prescription (and risk any number of unpleasant side effects) or see a physical therapist.
+You can see a traditional doctor for a prescription (and risk any number of unpleasant side effects), a chiropractor, or a physical therapist.

-A few decades ago, chiropractors and physical therapists were part of the same branch of medicine and worked in conjunction with each other.
+A few decades ago, physical therapy and chiropractic were part of the same branch of medicine and worked in conjunction with each other.
 Nowadays, they are two separate fields.

-Despite their differences, chiropractors and physical therapists both have the same goals: improved range of motion and relief from pain.
-Both of them deal with injuries to the joints as well as soft tissue and may use similar secondary techniques, such as E-stim, ultrasound, and massage therapy to enhance healing.
+Despite their differences, physical therapists and chiropractors both have the same goals in mind: to alleviate pain and improve range of motion.
+Both of them deal with injuries to the joints and nervous system as well as soft tissue and may use similar secondary techniques, such as E-stim, ultrasound, and massage therapy to enhance healing.

 This, however, is where the similarities end.